muratk3n/thirdwave/en/tweets/2020/week19c.md

 Education?
 All u need is a tablet with teaching material on it.
 Video lectures, ebooks, problems with solutions.

-There can be a "school" but in this reincarnation it would mostly be a loungy area, a cross between a Stabucks and a mall.
+There can be a "school" but in a postmodern reincarnation it would mostly be a loungy area, a cross between a Stabucks and a mall.
 There can be play areas, study areas where some professional grown-ups can donate time as "groundkeepers" making sure kids are silent in study areas.
 They can be certified by on the e-material as well, by the DOeD, so they can answer questions.
 But they should not teach.
 Feynman should teach your children not some random average jerkoff.

 More [here](https://muratk3n.github.io/thirdwave/en/2018/09/public-education.html)